 - 2020: Webinar: White apprentices, allies, and accomplices in linguistics (web)

 - Webinar: Addressing Racism in CSD Education (web)

 Office HoursTuesday 10:00am-11:00am Thursday 10:00am-11:00am

-Reed, P. E. (In press).
+- Reed, PE (2018).
 Appalachia, monophthongization, and intonation: Rethinking tradition.
-In: Language variation in the New South: Papers from LAVIS IV.
-Ed. by W. Wolfram, J. Reaser, and E. Wilbanks.
-Chapel Hill, NC: University of North Carolina Press.
+In: Language Variety in the New South: Contemporary Perspectives on Change and Variation.
+Ed. by J Reaser, E Wilbanks, K Wojcik, and W Wolfram.
+Chapel Hill, NC: University of North Carolina Press, pp.97–112.